gplssm/slides_5_years_of_oemof_at_oemof_dev_meeting_2019/slides.md

 ---

-Which model did NOT inspired oemof
+Which model did NOT inspire oemof

 * A: renpass
 * B: NooDEl